 What end of year traditions do you take part in?
 Deleting texts from your ex?
 Smooching a good-looking stranger on New Year’s Eve?
 Going to bed early so you can start the new year bright eyed and bushy tailed?

 I love any excuse for a fresh start and/or making a list.
 Birthdays work.
 The mid-year point works.
 New jobs, new homes, new relationships work.
 I’ve only got two tried-and-true end of year traditions so I asked you guys on Facebook to share yours and you gave me tons of great ideas!

 11 end of year traditions to try this year

-Take stock of 2016 + ask yourself these 4 questions
+Take stock of this year + ask yourself these 4 questions

 Oh, I love nothing so much as a good bit of journalling and self-reflection.
 Let’s pour ourselves a big glass of something delicious and ask ourselves these four questions: